-What does Person Directed Services mean to you?
+What does Participant-Directed Services (PDS) mean to you?

-The Institute on Disabilities at Temple University and Pennsylvania Developmental Disabilities Council would like to know what YOU think about Person Directed Services.
+The Institute on Disabilities at Temple University and Pennsylvania Developmental Disabilities Council would like to know what YOU think about Participant-Directed Services.

 Share your personal experience about directing your own services, both challenging and successful.